CampusPulse/access-directory/README.md

 * `[podman or docker] compose up` (this starts up the database and minio for S3)
 * `uv run python3 app.py` (this runs the app in development mode)

+## Configuring Auth

+1. Create an auth0 tenant
+2. create an application (type: Regular Web Application)
+3. ensure the domain, client ID, and client secret are in the environment variables (see `sample.env` for the names to store these in)
+4. generate a random secret value and store it in the `CPACCESS_SECRET_KEY` variable
+5. Set up your callback and logout urls in the application settings of auth0 (default endpoints are `<your domain>/callback` and `<your domain>/logout`)
 ## Database Schema
 This project uses SQLAlchemy to access a PostgresQL database.
 The DB schema is defined in `db.py`